odonald/Opera-Access/README.md

 ```
 *(Note: This will automatically close and reopen the application after every saved code change.)*

-2. Then to run the suite without the end-to-end test, execute:
+2. Then to start the suite without the end-to-end test, run:
 ```python
 ptw
 ```